zainabmelh/guide-articles/articles/Miscellaneous/site-improvements-for-october-2015/index.md

 ---
-title: "Site improvements for October 2015"
+title: Site Improvements for October 2015
-parent: "to-be-sorted"
 ---
 Our open source community has been hard at work throughout September on some major improvements.
 We're going to keep up this tempo, and do a special live stream for our first birthday (October 15, 2015).
 Here are the improvements we just pushed to production:

 ## Certification